 - Encryption of specific datasets (AES-256-GCM)

 Encryption is for users storing sensitive data.
-Pool-level encryption does not apply to the storage pool or the disks in the pool.
-It only applies to the root dataset that shares the same name as the pool.
-Child datasets or zvols inherit encryption from the parent dataset.
+Pool-level encryption applies to the root dataset that shares the same name as the pool.
+It does not apply encryption to the storage vdev or the disks in the pool.
+Child datasets or zvols must be configured to inherit encryption from the parent dataset.

-Leave the Encryption option on the Pool Creation Wizard screen cleared to create an unencrypted pool.
+For more granular control, we recommend users do not configure pool-level encryption.
+Leave Encryption unselected on the Pool Creation Wizard screen to create a pool with an unencrypted root dataset.
 You can create both unencrypted and encrypted datasets within an unencrypted pool (root dataset).
-If you create an encrypted dataset within an unencrypted dataset, all datasets or zvol created within that encrypted dataset are automatically encrypted.

-If you have only one pool on your system, do not select the Encryption option for this pool.
+If you have only one pool on your system, do not use pool-level encryption for this pool.

 The Datasets tree table includes lock icons and descriptions that indicate the encryption state of datasets.